jod35/fastapi-beyond-crud-docs/docs/chapter1.md

 ### 3. Installing FastAPI

-Now, install FastAPI within the virtual environment.
-We shall install `fastapi` with the command.
+Now, let us install FastAPI within the virtual environment.
+We shall install FastAPI with the `pip` using the following command.

 ```console
 (env) pip install fastapi